(Botox for dimpled chin is the solution if you pout, sulk and scrunch your chin up frequently. Credits: dailymail.co.uk)

 First and foremost, the overactive mentalis muscle should be addressed to minimise its effects on your chin.
 This will greatly prevent the signs of chin dimpling even as you age.

 Botox, as a neuromodulator, can help relax the muscle.
 It does so by blocking the nerve signals in the muscle, softening the muscle’s “flex”, and thereby preventing the dimples from forming on the chin.

 This should be done carefully by an experienced doctor so that the Botox does not interfere with your mouth functions.

 Treatment of dimpled chin with Botox typically requires 5 to 10 units of the drug for the average patient.
 This will vary by the individual and brand of botulinum toxin used.

 Sometimes, Botox alone may not be sufficient, especially in more advanced semi-permanent cases.
-This is when fillers can be added to the treatment mix to resolve this.
+This is when chin fillers in Singapore can be added to the treatment mix to resolve this.

 With fillers, the doctor injects the non-permanent material with a flexible cannula, laying down a smooth layer in the chin.
 This fills up the spaces created from fat loss, leveling and pushing out depressions and lines on the chin.